MrFriendCS/MrFriendCS.github.io/h-cs/sdd/H-SDD-Ski-Slope/README.md

 ## Introduction

 Barra Ski Slopes (BSS) design ski slopes for all around the world.
-The when designing a slope for a client, BSS is provided with the maximum height and length that the slope can be.
+When designing a new slope BSS is provided with the maximum height and length that the slope can be.
 BSS then calculates the following values:

 * Slope length
 * Slope gradient